-Foremost, it is crucial to plan the pregnancy reasonably.
-If you are sure that you cannot handle the expenses right now, wait for a few more years to bring the baby to the world.
+Foremost, it is crucial to do financial planning for pregnancy reasonably.
+If you are sure that you cannot handle the expenses right now, wait for a few more years to bring the baby into the world.
 Plan well in advance.
 This would require excellent communication and understanding between partners, which is totally easily achievable!

 Obviously, the decision is always up to you.
 The above suggestion only attempts to provide a simplistic view of the situation, helping parents take an informed decision.

-The health insurance plans are most commonly chosen by couples, soon after their marriage usually when they want it to cover pregnancy.
-Several providers offer maternity insurances, so you will have to compare the benefits and choose the most suitable plan with a range of benefits for you and your family.
+Health insurance plans are most commonly chosen by couples, soon after their marriage usually when they want it to cover pregnancy.
+Several providers offer maternity insurance, so you will have to compare the benefits and choose the most suitable plan with a range of benefits for you and your family.

 The usual coverage areas include:

 Do confirm whether the terms and conditions are comprehensive in including everything from the cost of medicines, doctor visits, anesthetist, surgeon fees, room rent, boarding charges, and nurse fees.